When you buy through our links, we may earn a commission. Products or services may be offered by an affiliated entity. Learn more.

 One important factor to consider is which finger you want to use.
 The device is technically designed for either the index or middle finger, but the goal should be a comfortably snug fit.
 After placing an order, you’ll receive a free kit with sample rings in several sizes.
 I personally found that the most comfortable size fit snugly on my ring finger, so that’s the size I chose.
 This turned out to be perfectly fine.

 • Battery life: The battery lasts about four to eight days when fully charged.
 Better yet, it only takes 20 to 80 minutes to charge.
-A more robust battery is one of the fourth-gen device’s new implementations.
+A more robust battery is one of Oura Ring 4’s new implementations.
 A free charger is included with your purchase.

 Sleep Foundation Special Offer